aodn/rimrep-examples/README.md

 - [Geoparquet example (using AIMS Temperature Loggers data)](https://github.com/aodn/rimrep-examples/blob/main/Python_based_scripts/geoparquet.ipynb)
 - [Zarr example (using NOAA Coral Reef Watch degree heating weeks data)](https://github.com/aodn/rimrep-examples/blob/main/Python_based_scripts/zarr.ipynb)

-## What is RIMReP DMS?
-RIMReP DMS is an Open Geospatial Consortium (OGC) API service and analysis-ready, cloud-optimised (ARCO) repository for data and metadata relevant to the management of the Great Barrier Reef.
-RIMReP DMS offers services to allow the discovery of the data and the interaction with external RIMReP systems.

-In simple terms, RIMReP DMS is a data portal that aims to be a ‘one-stop-shop’ for all data related to the Great Barrier Reef World Heritage Area, which can be easily accessed by the Great Barrier Reef Marine Park Authority (GBRMPA) to support evidence-based management strategies.
-All datasets have a standard format regardless of their origin, which not only facilitates access to data, but also their analysis as it removes the need to quality control individual datasets.
-Additionally, we also have plans to make all datasets in the RIMReP DMS publicly available to researchers and other stakeholders.